ProjectsAllied Supply Chains

 Zambia's Copperbelt

 Zambia's Copperbelt hosts some of the world's highest-grade copper deposits outside Chile and Peru.
-The geology and mining infrastructure represent a tier-one resource base operating under the U.S. bilateral critical-minerals framework.
+The geology and mining infrastructure represent a tier-one resource base within the Pax Silica framework and the developing U.S.–Zambia critical-minerals compact.

 02